OP-TEE/optee_os/documentation/optee_design.md

 # 5. MMU
 ## Translation tables
-OP-TEE uses several L1 translation tables, one large spanning 4 GiB and two or more small tables spanning 32 MiB.
+OP-TEE uses several `L1` translation tables, one large spanning `4 GiB` and two or more small tables spanning `32 MiB`.
 The large translation table handles kernel mode mapping and matches all addresses not covered by the small translation tables.
 The small translation tables are assigned per thread and covers the mapping of the virtual memory space for one TA context.

-Memory space between small and large translation table is configured by TTBRC.
-TTBR1 always points to the large translation table.
-TTBR0 points to the a small translation table when user mapping is active and to the large translation table when no user mapping is currently active.
+Memory space between small and large translation table is configured by `TTBRC`. `TTBR1` always points to the large translation table. `TTBR0` points to the small translation table when user mapping is active and to the large translation table when no user mapping is currently active.

 The translation tables has certain alignment constraints, the alignment (of